ivarref/spa-monkey/network-failures.md

 trying to re-send our packets and waiting for the corresponding TCP acknowledgements.
 The kernel then closes the connection.

+We have already seen `tcpi_backoff` steadily increasing.

 It's possible to verify
 that this is indeed what is
 happening by changing the kernel
 TCP retry number:
 `sudo bash -c 'echo 6 > /proc/sys/net/ipv4/tcp_retries2'`
-If you then re-run `clojure -X:tcp-retry` you will see a much shorter timeout.
+If you then re-run `./tcp-retry.sh` you will see a much shorter timeout.

 The default value of `/proc/sys/net/ipv4/tcp_retries2` is 15, i.e.